The TEAM

 We're proud of our team of professionals and what they bring to the MOVEMENT!!!

-Derrick "Big Dee" Sanders (Life Skills Coach)
+Derrick "Big Dee" Sanders (Violence Interrupter)

 Latonya Buford (Parent Advocate/Life Skills Coach)